Kiwis Doin’ Dylan – Part I

 “She Belongs to Me”

 appears on the LP “Let's Take a Sea Cruise with The Breakaways” MCLP 6221 EMI HMV and on a later CD compilation containing their two LPs.
-The Breakaways were based in Wellington between 1964 and 1966 and were originally known as Bari and the Breakaways.
+The Breakaways were based in Wellington between 1964 and 1966 and (with changing members) were also known as Bari and the Breakaways.
+(They are not to be confused with a group also named The Breakaways which performed in Australia at the same time.)
 They also lived in other NZ cities.
 Andrew Schmidt has a comprehensive history of the Breakaways on a NZ music website.

 - Bernie Brown